-What should be on your bug out bag checklist?
+What should be on your bug out bag list?

 A bug out bag is critical but what do you put in it?
 When considering disaster preparedness, keep in mind that what survival gear and emergency supplies you add to your bug out bag and then pack for your survival kit can mean the difference between life and death, or at least affect your level of comfort if SHTF and you had to get outta dodge.